Aymanidoukharaz/gestistock/docs/PRDen.md

 *   **Stock Managers (`magasinier`):**
     *   To easily record incoming and outgoing stock.
     *   To quickly find product information and current stock levels.
-    *   To access operational reports to understand stock flows.
+    *   To access operational data to understand stock flows.
     *   To efficiently manage daily stock operations.

 ### 2.3.
 Project Goals (for this version of GESTISTOCK)